• Skip to primary navigation

 Cameron Lake via Akamina Parkway

-This popular route just reopened for vehicle traffic on October 1, 2020 after the devastating Kenow fire.
+This popular route reopened for vehicle traffic on October 1, 2020, after the devastating Kenow wildfire.
 A 32 km round trip from the Waterton townsite will give you a workout and reward cyclists with amazing views back of Waterton.
-Once arriving to Cameron Lake, enjoy a picnic lunch or a quick paddle on the lake.
-Note that on the opposite side of the lake is United States soil.
+A good rest stop along the way is seeing the first oil well monument before making your final few kilometres to Cameron Lake.
+Once arriving at Cameron Lake, enjoy a picnic lunch and then a swim or a quick paddle. **Note that United States soil is on the opposite side of the lake.

 Kootenai Brown Trail

-Built in 2010, the scenic multi-use path connects from the entrance of the park all the way to the Waterton townsite.
-The trail is perfect for families and is an easy ride offering stunning views the lakes and surrounding mountains.
+Built-in 2010, the scenic multi-use path connects from the entrance of the park all the way to the Waterton townsite.
+The trail is perfect for families and is an easy ride offering stunning views of the lakes and surrounding mountains.

 For those who prefer to mountain bike, there are four trails within the park that are open to mountain bikers.
 The Snowshoe Trail, Akamina Pass Trail, Wishbone Trail and Crandell Loop.
 All information regarding these four trails can be found on the Waterton Parks Canada website.